Ttinglis/GRRRRR/Report.md

 #### <span style="font-size:15pt; color:salmon"> Resources Screen </span>
 ![Resource Screen](Wireframes/Resource-Screen.png "Resouce Screen")

-We aim to keep the API simple and easy  for the user, requiring only a handful of keystrokes to enter a city name followed by one click data retrieval. &nbsp;If more information is wanted then one more click will provide a list of resources, or further information about the city.
+We aim to keep the API simple and easy for the user, requiring only a handful of keystrokes to enter a city name followed by one click data retrieval. &nbsp;If more information is wanted then one more click will provide a list of resources, or further information about the city or the weather.

 <br>